martalexaa/movie_api/README.md

 <h1>myFlix Backend API</h1>
 <p>The myFlix Backend API is a Node.js and Express application that provides movie information to users,
  allowing them to view and manage their favorite movies, directors, and genres.
-It is built using REST architecture and follows the requirements outlined in the project description.</p>
+It is built using REST architecture and follows the requirements outlined in the project description provided by Careerfoundry during their full-stack web developer bootcamp.</p>
     <h2>Features</h2>
 <ul>
     <li>Return a list of all movies</li>